Stardust Crusaders: Production

 Avdol was given the role of "subleader" who acts as navigator, and, with steadfast determination and an unyielding sense of duty, he is the one in the group that everyone can rely on.
-Araki said he gave him an "ethnic" design to have some sort of connection to Egypt and that at the time of serialization, he and most of the readers had a strong interest in the "birthplaces of civilization," making Avdol's design a "product of the times."
+Araki said he gave him an "ethnic" design to have some sort of connection to Egypt and that at the time of serialization, he and most of the readers had a strong interest in the "birthplaces of civilization", making Avdol's design a "product of the times".
 Not wanting readers to get complacent, the author took Avdol out of action under the guise of death.
 Although he intended to bring him back, he did not have specific plans and just wrote what came natural.
 In hindsight, Araki felt he probably should have given Avdol a section where he played a more primary role, but also believes that he would not have ranked well in a character popularity poll, as the readers only wanted more fights featuring Jotaro.
 Araki also said that Avdol's Stand was difficult to draw as controlling fire is a common thing in manga and film, and if you "play it too loose" it can break the power balance.
 As such, fire and poison are two abilities he is okay with barring from future use.

 Araki stated that he had Kakyoin act as a foil to Jotaro.
 Although they both wear school uniforms, Kakyoin's well-tailored one gives him the feel of an honor student, while Jotaro's loose-fitting one and accessories convey that he is a delinquent.
 He made him Jotaro's first real Stand opponent to visually convey the concepts between short-range and long-range Stand abilities.
 The author revealed that he always read the kanji for Kakyoin's given name as "Tenmei," but his editor approved the reading Noriaki for the tankōbon much to his surprise.
+His surname was taken from a town in Sendai.

-In order to not have him overlap with Jotaro and Joseph, Polnareff was given a distinctive look and personality, which in turn made him shine on his own, with his lines standing out "for better or for worse."
+In order to not have him overlap with Jotaro and Joseph, Polnareff was given a distinctive look and personality, which in turn made him shine on his own, with his lines standing out "for better or for worse".
 Because he is a versatile character who could say goofy lines or serious ones, he "needed" to make more appearances.
 More appearances means more fights, and because he made it through so many life-or-death situations, Araki feels that Polnareff grew the most in the story.
 The author used foreign models as reference for his hair, and also drew it like Rudol von Stroheim's from Battle Tendency.
 The character's name was inspired by those of Araki's three favorite French people, actors Alain Delon and Jean-Paul Belmondo, and musician Michel Polnareff.